felipelaptrin/felipetrindade.com/frontend/content/blog/consistent-deployments/index.md

 So, the final flow, based on this new proposed solution is:
 1) The application developer opens a PR on the application repository to add new features to the code
 2) Application PR is approved and merged
-3) Docker image is created and pushed to ECR (tagged based on git commit hash) on the assets account
+3) The Docker image is created and pushed to ECR (tagged based on git commit hash) on the assets account
 4) A pull request is created in the infrastructure repository to update `app_version` in the tfvars file to use the new image
 5) If no infra changes are required, the application team can approve the update of the new Lambda version, otherwise, the infra team add changes to this PR
 6) Infra PR is approved and merged
 7) Deploy to assets account to create ECR repository (requires manual approval)
 8) Deploy to the dev account to create a new Lambda version (requires manual approval)
 9) Deploy to prod account to create new Lambda version (requires manual approval)

+## Cya
+That's all!
+Hope this brought some insights for you about consistent deployments.
+Hope to see you in the next on the next post!